MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/export_import.md

 You can use Hyper-V's export and import functionality to quickly duplicate virtual machines.
 Exported virtual machines can be used for backup or as a way to move a virtual machine between Hyper-V hosts.

 Import allows you to restore virtual machines.
 You don't need to export a virtual machine to be able to import it.
-Import will try to recreate the virtual machine from whatever is available.
+Import tries to recreate the virtual machine from whatever is available.
 Use the **Import Virtual Machine** wizard to specify the location of the files.
 This registers the virtual machine with Hyper-V and makes it available to be used.

 This document walks through exporting and importing a virtual machine and some of the choices you can make when performing these tasks.